Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Discussion

 iii) For the same values of $R_\star/H$ (while keeping $M_\rm{d}$ fixed), the gas dynamics of star-disc collisions is expected to remain largely unchanged due to approximate scale invariance, as suggested by \citet{Yao_2025ApJ...978...91Y}.
 However, deviations may arise for different $R_\star/H$ because the mass expelled during the forward shock breakout scales as $M_\rm{cap}\propto M_\rm{d} \left(R_\star/H\right)$ (see Equation \ref{eq:Mcap}), while the masses of outflows scale approximately as $\propto M_\rm{d}$.
 For constant $M_\rm{d}$ , this implies that increasing $R_\star/H$ likely leads to larger $M_\rm{cap}$, and therefore to more pronounced asymmetry in the masses and luminosities of the forward and backward outflows.

 iv) Decreasing the inclination angle $i$ would break the symmetry of the interaction, leading to a less axisymmetric outflow geometry.
-Additionally, for lower $i$, the star’s path length through the disc would be longer, causing more gas to be shocked.
+Additionally, for lower $i$, the star's path length through the disc would be longer, causing more gas to be shocked.
 This would lead to larger injected momentum and energy, resulting in more massive and energetic outflows, expanding with similar velocities as in the fiducial case.
-This is similar to the effect of decreasing $R_\star/H$, while keeping $R_\star$ and $M_\rm{d}$ constant.
-We therefore expect the peak luminosities of both the forward and backward outflows to remain comparable to the fiducial simulation, but the lightcurves may become broader due to the increased outflow mass and energy.
-Additionally, higher inclination increases the duration over which disc layers at different radial distances from the SMBH are shocked, which may increase the effect of radial shear between adjacent flow layers.
+This is similar to the effect of decreasing $R_\star/H$, while keeping $R_\star$ and $M_\rm{d}$ constant. {We therefore expect the forward and backward outflows to become more similar in luminosity, while the light curves may become broader than in the fiducial case due to the increased outflow mass and energy.} Additionally, higher inclination increases the duration over which disc layers at different radial distances from the SMBH are shocked, which may increase the effect of radial shear between adjacent flow layers.
 We discuss possible consequences of this in Section \ref{sec:limit}.

 v) For a disc with a Gaussian vertical density profile, but the same surface density, the total injected momentum and energy, as well as the velocity of the shocked gas, remain approximately the same as in the fiducial case.
-However, the lightcurves will likely be different.
+However, the light curves will likely be different.
 In the case of a Gaussian disc, the shock heating rate is higher in the denser layers near the disc midplane, while the outer, less dense layers receive weaker heating.
 This produces a stronger gradient in radiation energy density and hence a larger diffusion flux (see Equation \ref{eq:Fdiff}) at the photosphere.
 As a result, both outflows are expected to reach higher peak luminosities than in the fiducial case.